 1.What is your definition of content marketing?

-This question is an evaluation of the depth of your thinking.
-If your response is something like, “Because the Content Marketing Institute says the average content marketing budget will increase 70 percent in 2016,” you’re cooked.
+This question is an evaluation of the depth of your thinking, and also a measure of how plugged in to the industry you are.
+If your response is something like, “Because MarketingProfs and the Content Marketing Institute say 86% of B2C marketers and 91% of B2B marketers use content marketing,” you’re cooked.
 Terrible answer.

 If you offer that up, my next question will be, “But why?”
 If you then say something like, “Because marketers have seen the positive impact of content marketing,” I will again ask, “But why?”